How To Hire a Memoir Writer or Biographer — Tips

-5. What makes good writing?
-First, you must know what you like in writing.
-Read samples of the writer’s work and see if you enjoy it.
-Secondly, if you want a book filled with quotes–the typed-up version of exactly what people said–then you don’t need to worry much about the writer’s style.
-But if you want a real story that follows the true themes of a person’s life and fully reveals all the excitement and challenge and wondrous workings of a life, then you need a writer who can conduct efficient interviews, thorough research and whose writing makes you feel something.
-This will produce a book that will be treasured for a very long time.

-6. Can interviews be done on the telephone?
-Sure.
-Every professional writer has created interesting stories based on a few telephone interviews.

 7. What other work is involved?
 If you want to self-publish the book or pay a POD (Print On Demand) company the other costs include photograph scanning, book design and printing.
 Sometimes a professional transcriptionist is hired to turn the audiotaped interviews into written transcripts, which the biographer then uses to begin writing.
 If you want more than a few photographs in the book, you might reduce costs by having a family member make the scans, but it needs to be a person who has the time and is very detail-oriented.
 Scans must be made at a high enough resolution for print (minimum of 300 dpi), and any photo that will be enlarged in the book must be scanned at a resolution higher than 300 dpi to allow for the enlargement aspect.
 Lots more to say about photo scanning and design which we will cover in another blog.

-8. How is the cost of hiring a biographer or memoir writer?
+8. What is the cost of hiring a biographer or memoir writer?
 You pay for talent, experience, time, travel and expenses.
-I spend five to seven hours researching and reviewing notes for every hour I spend crafting the narrative.
+I spend about seven hours researching and reviewing notes for every hour I spend crafting the narrative.
 Biographers and authors are usually negotiable to a point, but let’s face it: if it were easy, you’d do it yourself!

-Compare the later text:

-How To Hire a Memoir Writer or Biographer — Tips